Christopher-DSA/Gett-GTM---Insights-from-Failed-Orders/README.md

 ```
 Progress: 20% Complete Project.
 1. ~Import CSV's into MySQL database.~
-2. Connect to database using Python (Pandas, Numpy)
+2. ~Connect to database using Python (Pandas, Numpy)~
 3. Answer the following questions about the data:

 - a.
 Build up distribution of orders according to reasons for failure: cancellations before and after driver assignment, and reasons for order rejection.
-Analyse the resulting plot.
+Analyze the resulting plot.
 Which category has the highest number of orders?

 - b.
 Plot the distribution of failed orders by hours.
 Is there a trend that certain hours have an abnormally high proportion of one category or another?
 What hours are the biggest fails?
 How can this be explained?